-When I dropped Hybrid Heart, I did so because the show crossed a line for me when its allegedly-adult loli character Sylvia was lying naked in the protagonist’s bed, after the story contrived a reason for why she needed to have her cherry popped for the good of all mankind.
-This left me suspicious of Happy Sugar Life, which was once recommended to me as a horror show about a pedophile and which had resided on my To Watch list ever since.
+When I dropped Hybrid Heart, I did so because the show crossed a line for me.
+That happened when the allegedly-adult loli character Sylvia was lying naked in the protagonist’s bed, after the story contrived a reason for why she needed to have her cherry popped for the good of all mankind.
+This left me suspicious of Happy Sugar Life.
+Because this anime was once recommended to me as a horror show about a pedophile.

-I had one simple question and boy did it take a lot of effort to get that question answered to my satisfaction: does this show present the pedophilia of its protagonist as a positive quality.
+I had one simple question: does this show present the pedophilia of its protagonist as a positive quality.
+Boy did it take a lot of effort to get that question answered to my satisfaction.
 Is the pedophilia played as straight horror as in Higurashi, is it comical and totally not serious as in Monogatari, or is it played as genuinely romantic or, God forbid, erotic.
-This one question led me down a Google rabbit hole into old forum arguments and websites I have never heard of.
+This one question led me down a Google rabbit hole of old forum arguments and websites I have never heard of.
 I found my answer, but not before finding a whole lot of filth and people who probably need to be on a watch list.

-Regardless, the Wattpad post eventually gets to its core argument, which is that the anime doesn’t promote pedophilia merely because it addresses it, and that this should be obvious because it’s a horror anime.
+Regardless, the Wattpad post eventually gets to its core argument; the anime doesn’t promote pedophilia merely because it addresses it, and that this should be obvious because it’s a horror anime.
 AniFem actually addresses the horror part well, which was key in my decision not to pursue the anime after all.
-The post then provides an array of examples of other works of fiction and how they didn’t promote their themes according to the author as well, most prominently touching on Attack on Titan and its depiction of Imperialism.
+The post then provides examples of other works of fiction and how they didn’t promote their themes according to the author as well.
+Most prominently touching on Attack on Titan and its depiction of Imperialism.

 I see this kind of behavior a lot in both the anime and gaming scene.
 We love to talk about the artistic potential of these mediums that we love, and discuss how deep and meaningful our favorite shows and games are.
-There are entire YouTube channels and blogs dedicated to creating extensive essays on the philosophies of various shows & games and unraveling their true meaning.
+There are entire YouTube channels and blogs dedicated to creating extensive essays on the philosophies of media and unraveling their true meaning.
 This is fantastic stuff.

-Yet, when a work is scrutinized for potentially troubling subtext, people shoot to the other extreme and begin denying any such meaning.
+Yet, when a work is scrutinized for potentially troubling subtext, people shoot to the other extreme.
+They begin denying any such meaning.
 Suddenly, our anime and games are “just for fun” and we shouldn’t read so much into it.

 Neon Genesis Evangelion is just a show about giant robots.